Salt Water Salt Water — Can Salt Water Pool Turn Hair Green? Prevention & Solutions

 Testing and Identifying Copper Levels

 Before addressing green hair issues, test your copper levels using a reliable test kit.
-The Taylor K-1766 Copper Test Kit provides accurate readings.
+A quality copper test (a copper drop-test kit or copper test strips) provides accurate readings.
 Copper levels should be zero in swimming pools - any detectable copper (above 0.1 ppm) can potentially cause hair staining.

 You should also test your complete water chemistry: